evsc/zeoLibrary/README.md

 ZeoStream
 ==========
 Stream live data from the serial port of your Zeo Bedside Display (note: company went out of business).
 For the correct hardware setup follow the instructions at [Zeo Raw Data Library - Getting Started](http://www.sleepstreamonline.com/rdl/starting.html).
 It boils down to installing the 2.6.3R firmware, and slightly modifying a FTDI cable.
+(Beware: if you also want to be able to read the .DAT files, you need to install the v2.6.3O firmware)

 About every second a ZeoSlice object is read and communicates current raw brainwave data and processed frequency bin data.
 About every 30 seconds the Sleep Manager communicates the average current sleep stage.